roytang/blog/content/post/2009/09/m10-set-recap/index.md

 <time>[2009-09-12 07:10] </time> #mtg I started a draft and now I can't go have breakfast &gt;&lt; On the upside, 2 duals!

 <time>[08:51]</time> #mtg won the draft! turn 1 jackal familiar into turn 2 raging goblin ftw lolz. now to try not to be late for work!

+<time>[2009-10-04 11:31] </time> took like 10 rares in an M10 draft (2 were duals).
+My mana base was still pretty bad, as you can imagine; lost in round 2